2012–13 Vancouver Canucks season: April

 In their first game of April, Vancouver attempted to improve its offensive production by re-calling their 2011 first round draft choice, Nicklas Jensen, and forward Bill Sweatt.
 The recalls failed to produce, however, as the Canucks lost to the San Jose Sharks 3–2.
 The following day, the Canucks acquired centre Derek Roy from the Dallas Stars for Kevin Connauton and a second-round draft pick.
 The trade was believed to be an attempt to fill a hole at centre while Kesler was out with an injury.
 The expectation was that Roy would become the team's third line center once Kesler returned to the line-up, though the possibility of the two playing together was proposed.
 At the NHL trade deadline, Vancouver failed to trade Luongo.
 They were reportedly close to a deal with the Toronto Maple Leafs, which eventually fell through.
 In response to finding out that he would not be traded, Luongo stated, "My contract sucks – that's what's the problem," and would "scrap it if I could now."
-The Canucks felt they needed more size and grit in their line-up and attempted to add some though trades.
+The Canucks felt they needed more size and grit in their line-up and attempted to add some through trades.
 However, they missed out on acquiring Ryane Clowe and Raffi Torres.
 Clowe chose to waive his no-trade clause to go to the New York Rangers so he could play in the Eastern Conference.
 The Coyotes traded Torres to the Sharks, as they considered San Jose's third-round pick more attractive than the Canucks' third-rounder.